 "She would have just been the naughtiest, funniest and the best ever," the duchess sometimes known as Fergie said on The Meredith Vieira Show in 2015, guessing what kind of grandmother Diana would have been, "just because she loved her boys so much and she would be so proud of all of them and what they've achieved."

-Sarah and Diana's relationship famously ran hot and cold, and an embarrassing misstep got Fergie crossed off of William and Kate Middleton's guest list when they married in 2011, but Fergie generally insists upon emphasizing the good times.
+Sarah and Diana's relationship famously ran hot and cold, and an embarrassing misstep got Fergie crossed off of William and Kate Middleton's guest list when they married in 2011, but the mother of Princesses Eugenie and Beatrice generally insists upon emphasizing the good times.

 "They really are extraordinary boys and Catherine is incredible," she also told Vieira.
 "I just think it is all goodness and we need to hear more about goodness and Diana would have loved that."
-(Harry, meanwhile, insisted that she be invited to his wedding last year.)
+(Harry, meanwhile, insisted that she be invited to his wedding in 2018.)

 Though her marriage to Charles quickly unraveled for various reasons not long after Harry was born in 1984, Diana's relationship with the public was just getting started.